QCEA HUMAN RIGHTS PROGRAMME

 Some of the most virulent and violent hate speech against migrants and refugees can be found in the online comments section of some of Europe's largest newspaper websites.
 The European Court of Human Rights has already ruled that hosting hateful comments constitutes a violation of European law on the part of proprietors - yet the problem remains massive.
 Our research project sheds a light on this issue, and our #ChooseRespect campaign has brought more positive messages about migration to over one million Twitter users.

 Safe and legal ways for migrants and refugees to find safety

 It remains incredibly difficult for migrants and refugees to reach a sanctuary without infringing laws or putting themselves and their families at risk.
 This project aims to encourage the creation of a community sponsorship programme in a pilot country, coupled with the issuing of limited territorial visas, to promote an alternative route to safety and support.

 Helping the Helpers

 Voluneeers in refugee camps face many challenges, not the least is the possibility of secondary or vicarious trauma.
 Untreated, this can lead to depression, isolation, addiction, suicide.
 This project is designed to help them not only deal with their own trauma, but also to avoid re-traumatization and possibly learn to help others deal with theirs.
 Click here for details.

 - - "quiet diplomacy" work to build support for policies which stop returning refugees to unsafe countries

 - - research into private security violence against migrants and refugees

-- - activities to build political support for the European Convention on Human Rights (see our pamphlet here)
+- - efforts to raise awareness of the European Convention on Human Rights (see our pamphlet here)